 Many house flippers are good at what they do, but it’s also possible that an investor is simply covering up old issues with cosmetic fixes.
 Remember, even if they have a passion for design or working on fixer-uppers, investors are flipping houses to make money and they want these homes to sell quickly.

 With careful consideration and due diligence, buyers can take advantage of a flipped house’s benefits while avoiding the risks.

-The Platinum Group, Realtors are ranked as the number one independent real estate firm in Colorado Springs and deliver years of experience and resources help their clients achieve the best possible results for their family.
+The Platinum Group, REALTORS® are ranked as the number one independent real estate firm in Colorado Springs and delivers years of experience and resources to help their clients achieve the best possible results for their families.